 Gladwell discovers that the reason behind this mystery is due to the age cutoff for youth hockey leagues in Canada.
 As it turns out, you qualify for the appropriate league based on the calendar year.
 In other words, everyone born in 2005 plays in the same league.

-This means that someone born in January, and someone born the following December compete against each other.
+This means that someone born in January, and someone born the following December competes against each other.

 Although this may not make much of a difference among twenty-year-olds, this 11 month age gap is hugely significant for eight-year-olds.
 The kids born in January are substantially bigger than those born in December - which results in more play time, which results in more practice.
 This additional practice is what ultimately leads them on to be national league material.